-This is the BEST banana bread recipe!
 It’s the type of quick bread that is even more moist the second day.
+Sour cream helps keep it super moist.
 This recipe makes three loaves of banana bread.
 Don’t worry- it won’t last long!
-And even if you have extra, banana bread freezes well.
+And even if you have extra, it freezes well.

 Why this recipe works

-- Use up ripe bananas – it’s a great quick bread recipe to use up any ripe bananas you may have!
+- Use up ripe bananas – It’s a great quick bread recipe for ripe bananas you may have!

-- Made with simple ingredients, readily available in your local grocery store.
+- Uses simple ingredients – Readily available in your local grocery store.

-- Prep ahead of time – Make this banana bread a day ahead of time.
-It’s the type of quick bread that becomes even more moist the second day.
+- Prep ahead of time – It’s the type of quick bread that becomes even more moist the second day.

 - Ripe bananas – Use either fresh or frozen bananas.
 If using frozen bananas, let them thaw partially on the kitchen counter and discard the extra liquid before adding to the batter.